Jump to:

 Patho-anatomy/physiology

-The lymphatic load consists of cells and water from interstitial spaces collected into the lymphatic system.
+The lymphatic load consists of white blood cells, triglycerides, protein, bacteria, cell debris, and water from interstitial spaces collected into the superficial (skin and subcutaneous tissue) or deep (muscles, joints, tendon sheaths and nerves) lymphatic system.
 The transport capacity is the maximum amount of fluid the lymphatic system can carry.
-In an undisrupted, healthy system, the transport capacity exceeds the lymphatic load (almost 10x).
-However, when the transport capacity decreases due to lymphatic system dysfunction (as mentioned above), it can no longer handle the excess lymphatic load and resultant lymphedema ensues.
+In healthy subjects, the transport capacity exceeds the lymphatic load almost ten times.
+However, when the transport capacity decreases due to lymphatic system dysfunction (as mentioned above), it can no longer manage the excess lymphatic load, resulting in lymphedema.
+The associated swelling can be distal (in the extremities) or more proximal (breast, chest, pelvis, face), depending of the region affected and may result in skin discoloration, restricted joint range of motion, impaired sensation, pain, and difficulty wearing clothes.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)